“Does everybody know what time it is?” Say it with me…”Tool Time!”

 Best Document Repository – DropBox

 Most email providers include some type of cloud-based document storage (Google Drive, OneDrive, etc.).
 Although these are included with your account, I still prefer managing a separate tool for storing documents.
 I like DropBox (and even use the “Plus” paid-for version).
 I’ve found Dropbox is the tool that makes it most straightforward to share documents and folders with others and most convenient to keep files organized off of my hard drive.
 I love the plug-in that allows me to sync documents on my machines, and the Dropbox app for my phone, too.
 I regularly send emails from my phone and attach documents from my Dropbox with just one extra click.
-This tool makes working away from my desk so easy!

 Best Email – Gmail